-If you were injured at work, you may have to prove that your injury or illness was caused by your job.
-The Texas workers comp system is a no-fault system.
-This means that it is unnecessary to prove your employer was negligent to qualify for benefits.
+If you were injured at work, you may have to prove that your accident was work-related.
+The Texas workers’ compensation system is a no-fault system, which means that it is unnecessary to prove your employer was negligent to qualify for benefits.

 If an employer decides not to purchase workers’ compensation coverage, it leaves the employer open to personal injury lawsuits when an employee is injured on the job.
-Without workers’ compensation coverage, you may need to prove your illness or injury was the result of your employment.
+Without workers’ compensation coverage, you may need to prove your illness or injury resulted from your employment.

-One of the primary ways of supporting your workers’ compensation case is to gather evidence of your illness or injury.
-Texas workers’ compensation law does not cover injuries if they were the result of a willful criminal act, self-injury, horseplay, or intoxication on the job.
+One primary way to support your workers’ compensation case is to gather evidence of your illness or injury.
+Texas workers’ compensation law does not cover injuries that result from a willful criminal act, self-injury, horseplay, or intoxication on the job.

-You must file a personal injury report within 30 days.
-It is important that you get a copy of this report as well.
+You must file a personal injury report within 30 days and get a copy.
 This is part of the evidence you gather to support your claim.
 In addition, you will want to gather any security footage from surveillance cameras that may have captured the accident.
 If co-workers were present when you were hurt, your Texas personal injury attorney will speak with them about what they saw.

-If you’re prescribed medication, keep a written statement from your physician about why they are being prescribed and how they will affect you.
-Additional information that can help provide evidence to support your claim includes pictures of the scene and your injuries, reports that show you were working at the time the injury occurred, and maintenance reports about any equipment involved.
+If you’re prescribed medication, keep a written statement from your physician about why it is being prescribed and how it will affect you.
+Additional information that can help provide evidence to support your claim includes pictures of the scene and your injuries.
+These reports show you were working when the injury occurred, and maintenance reports about any equipment involved.

 Explanations Your Employer May Use Against Your Claim

-They may try to prove that you were using equipment in a way that was unauthorized or that you weren’t following protocol.
-If you wait too long to report the accident, this may imply that your injury is not as significant as you claim.
+They may try to prove that you were using equipment in an unauthorized way or that you weren’t following protocol.
+If you wait too long to report the accident, this may imply that your injury is less significant than you claim.
 Lastly, some employers may dig into your past and try to prove that your injury was the result of a pre-existing condition.

 What to Do If You Are Injured at Work

-There are several steps you can take directly after you are injured on the job that can help support your claim for workers’ compensation.
+You can take several steps directly after you are injured on the job that can help you prove your accident was work-related, which will support your claim for workers’ compensation.
 These steps include: